 - Goals/Strategy: Are we aligned with the overall organization goals and strategy?
 Is the strategy meaningful to employees?
 Is everyone clear on how we will achieve our strategy?

-Use your employee survey results to understand the current environment.
+Use your employee survey results to understand the current work environment.
 Then decide what attributes of culture you want to keep and develop a plan to eliminate those elements that are toxic.
 Make a plan to communicate the organizational culture to employees and leaders.
 Measure again in six months to a year to see if employees are seeing a difference in their experience.
-Culture change takes time, so be consistent in creating experiences and stories that align with the desired attributes of culture.
+Culture change takes time, so be consistent in creating experiences and stories that align with the desired attributes of a strong culture.
 Contact DecisionWise to further improve your organization’s culture and employee experience.